 Jean-Claude Carrière's original script deviated drastically from the final film version.
 Philip Kaufman feared it was too "arty" for a commercial audience.
 Milan Kundera read Carrière's original script after seeing the film and said, "That's how it should be done."

 Milos Forman personally offered to Philip Kaufman the opportunity to direct the movie after hearing that studios were interested in making a film adaptation of Milan Kundera's successful novel.
 Forman had to pass the chance to direct it himself because he had family in Czechoslovakia and he feared for them in case of a possible negative reaction from the Soviet government, who were occupying the country at the time.

 Several Czechs were in consideration to be involved in this film, including director Milos Forman, but very few ultimately ended up working on the film.
 Allegedly, protecting relatives still in Czechoslovakia from reprisals from the Communist regime was a primary reason.

 The sequence depicting the 1968 Soviet invasion of Czechoslovakia incorporates real documentary footage of the era shot by students of Prague Film School with new scenes recreated for the movie.
 One of the film students, Jan Nemec, has a small role as a cameraman who is beaten and has his film confiscated by the Soviet police.

-Philip Kaufman cast Daniel Day-Lewis after watching glimpses of the actor in a movie showed on TV, which he couldn't remember the name, but he remembered the actor's name and performance and decided he was perfect for the role of Tomas.
+Philip Kaufman cast Daniel Day-Lewis after watching glimpses of the actor in a film shown on TV.
+He couldn't remember the name of the film but he remembered the actor's name and performance and decided that he was perfect for the role of Tomas.